battre/autocomplete-attribute-explainer/README.md

 humans but not so well by computers.

-This document proposes an additional way of describing addresses that we refer to as **structured addresses** in which the individual components that would go into a street-address can be referenced individually, e.g. the street name, house number, apartment number, building name, delivery instructions, etc.
+This document proposes an additional way of describing addresses that we refer to as **structured addresses** in which the individual components that constitue a street-address can be referenced individually, e.g. the street name, house number, apartment number, building name, delivery instructions, etc.

 ## Metrics and impact

 The [Country
 Analysis](https://battre.github.io/autocomplete-attribute-explainer/index.html)
-looked at 26 different countries and identified that only a small minority of countries is well covered by today's autocomplete attribute.
+looked at 26 different countries and identified that only in a small minority of countries the commonly used structures to express address forms are well supported by today's autocomplete attribute.

 ## The case for adding new field types